 Website/Ordering Experience

-Ordering glasses through each of these stores is straightforward and easy.
 You can filter the selection by gender, shape, material, color, and size.

 Zenni and EyeBuyDirect allow you to sort frames by price so you can easily find glasses in the price range you’re looking for.

-Once you’ve picked a pair and added it to your cart, you are prompted to enter your prescription and select lens options via dropdown boxes or by typing in your numerical values.
-For your pupillary distance, you can enter it as either a single or dual value.
+Once you’ve picked a pair and added it to your cart, you’re prompted to enter your prescription and select lens options via dropdown boxes or by typing in your numerical values.

 Interestingly, Zenni makes you enter your birth year when entering your prescription in.
-They say it’s so they can provide age-appropriate lens recommendations.

-Warby Parker’s ordering process is even simpler.
 You have a choice of uploading a picture of your prescription or you can provide your doctor’s contact info and they will call and get it.

 If you get stuck or need help at any point during the ordering process, each company offers help via phone, live chat, or email.